huggingface/lerobot/examples/7_get_started_with_real_robot.md

 For the Koch v1.1 robot, we only have one leader, so we refer to it as `"main"` and define it as `leader_arms={"main": leader_arm}`.
 We do the same for the follower arm.
 For other robots (like the Aloha), which may have two pairs of leader and follower arms, you would define them like this: `leader_arms={"left": left_leader_arm, "right": right_leader_arm},`.
 Same thing for the follower arms.

-You also need to provide a path to a calibration file, such as  `calibration_path=".cache/calibration/koch.pkl"`.
+You also need to provide a path to a calibration directory, such as  `calibration_dir=".cache/calibration/koch"`.
 More on this in the next section.

 Run the following code to instantiate your manipulator robot:
 ```python